-^a Does not include age-5 adults returning in 2015.
+^a Does not include age-5 adults returning in 2016.

 Quantitative management objectives for natural production of upper Yakima and basin total spring Chinook adults have been achieved to date (Table 4 and 5).
 Management objectives for smolts were being met for the upper Yakima and for the entire basin prior to a change in the entrainment dynamics at Chandler that has prompted a new estimation method (Table 4 and 5).
+Twenty year goals have also been established and will be included in future reporting.